 Saltford’s riverside area is a priority location for B&NES Council’s Parking Enforcement visits and fines are regularly issued when appropriate.
 Please be aware of parking restrictions.

-There is a small public car park on The Shallows, which has two spaces for blue badge holders.
+There is a small short stay (three hours maximum, no return in four hours) public car park, which has two spaces for blue badge holders.
 No overnight parking is permitted.
-Space can be limited during busy periods, especially in The Shallows car park.
+Space can be limited during busy periods.
 Vehicles are only permitted to park within marked bays at The Shallows car park, and B&NES Parking Enforcement officers regularly enforce parking conditions at this location.
 The green space around the car park is amenity space for those enjoying Saltford’s river side areas.
 Those parking outside of marked bays, including on the grass, are subject to a B&NES Council £70 fine.
+MiPermit use is required if parking at the car park.

-There are double yellow lines on the majority of Mead Lane and The Shallows prohibiting on-road parking.
-These ensure safety and access for pedestrians (many sections of highway have no pavements) and good traffic flow throughout the old village area.
+There are double yellow lines on the majority of highway near the river prohibiting on-road parking.
+These lines ensure safety and access for pedestrians (many sections of highway have no pavements) and good traffic flow throughout the old village area.
 The Shallows also has ‘Resident Parking Zones’ near residential properties requiring live permits.
-Saltford’s Resident Parking Zones are patrolled regularly by B&NES Parking Enforcement.
+Saltford’s Resident Parking Zones are patrolled regularly by B&NES Parking Enforcement, and anyone parking without a permit is subject to a £70 fine.
 Please look out for signage when parking.

 Many local businesses with car parks have CCTV and are for patron’s use only.
 Again, please check for signage before parking.